 Before beginning this application, please have the following documents ready to upload:

-- Cover Letter (no more than 250 words): Describe how your community engagement experiences and leadership philosophy make you an ideal Community Mentor candidate.
+- Cover Letter (no more than 250 words): Describe how your leadership philosophy and style.
+Describe how your community engagement experiences make you an ideal Community Mentor candidate.
 Also, please speak to your ability to fulfill key duties: maintain and nurture campus-community partnerships; guide and oversee CBL experience for peers; maintain open communication between all CBL constituents including community partners, faculty and staff, CBL students, and CBL staff; and promote a campus culture of engagement.

 - Current (unofficial) Transcript